 Submitting your abstract

 IHPA is no longer accepting abstract submissions, please visit the program page to access the presentations that have been confirmed as part of the three-day scientific program.

 Notification of acceptance

-Successful applicants will then need to register for the Activity Based Funding Conference 2021 by 10 April 2021 for their abstracts to be included in the conference program.
+Successful applicants will need to register for the Activity Based Funding Conference 2021 by 10 April 2021 for their abstracts to be included in the conference program.